A parafermionic hypergeometric function and supersymmetric 6j-symbols: Introduction

-In this paper we define a parafermionic generalization of the mentioned hyperbolic hypergeometric function (expression (\ref{jparker}) below) as a sum of integrals of the product of eight rarefied hyperbolic gamma functions, as defined in \cite{SS}.
-We show that this parafermionic hypergeometric function can be derived as a degeneration of the rarefied elliptic hypergeometric $V^{(r)}$-function defined in \cite{Spiridonov:2016uae}.
-Applying a specific limiting procedure to the transformations of the $V^{(r)}$-function found in \cite{Spiridonov:2016uae}, we derive various symmetry properties of the parafermionic hypergeometric function.
+In this paper we study a parafermionic generalization of the Ruijsenaars hyperbolic hypergeometric function (see expression (\ref{jparker}) below) given by a sum of integrals of the product of eight rarefied hyperbolic gamma functions, as defined in \cite{SS}.
+We show that this function can be derived as a degeneration of the rarefied elliptic hypergeometric $V^{(r)}$-function introduced in \cite{Spiridonov:2016uae}.
+Applying a specific limiting procedure to the transformations of the $V^{(r)}$-function found in \cite{Spiridonov:2016uae}, we deduce various symmetry properties of the parafermionic hypergeometric function and show that they can be considered as generalizations of the well known Regge symmetries of $6j$-symbols for the $SU(2)$ group.

 We consider in detail the supersymmetric case corresponding to $r=2$.
-Specializing the so-called second symmetry transformation to $r=2$, we obtain a supersymmetric generalization of the formula obtained earlier for the Racah-Wigner symbols of the Faddeev modular double \cite{tvar}.
+Specializing the so-called second symmetry transformation to $r=2$, we derive in a straightforward way a supersymmetric analogue of the formula obtained earlier for the Racah-Wigner symbols of the Faddeev modular double \cite{tvar}.
 After that we analyze the supersymmetric Racah-Wigner symbols suggested in \cite{Hadasz:2013bwa,Pawelkiewicz:2013wga}.
 First we check that corresponding expressions indeed represent particular cases of the supersymmetric hypergeometric function.
-In particular, we show that all the weird signs that appear in these expressions come just from the change of signs in the definition of the rarefied hyperbolic gamma functions entering the supersymmetric hypergeometric function (see equation (\ref{l2s22})).
+In particular, we show that all the weird sign factors that appear in these expressions come simply from the change of signs in the definition of the rarefied hyperbolic gamma functions entering the supersymmetric hypergeometric function (see equation (\ref{l2s22})).
 Then we check that the restriction to the Neveu-Schwarz sector of the general supersymmetric Racah-Wigner symbol, suggested in \cite{Pawelkiewicz:2013wga}, is in agreement with the Neveu-Schwarz sector Racah-Wigner symbols derived in \cite{Hadasz:2013bwa}.
 And, finally, we give general expression for the supersymmetric Racah-Wigner symbols, considered in \cite{Pawelkiewicz:2013wga}, in all available parametrizations for both the Neveu-Schwarz and Ramond sectors.